canjs/can-observable-object/doc/can-define-object.md

 Arguably `can-define-object`'s most important ability is its support of declarative properties that functionally derive their value from other property values.
-This is done by defining [can-define-object.types.get getter] properties like `fullName` as follows:
+This is done by defining [can-define-object/define/get getter] properties like `fullName` as follows:

 ```js
 import { DefineObject } from "can";